n-roz/Code-Refactor/README.md

 ## Challenges

 When completing this project, the main challenge I came across was selecting the correct semantic elements.
 For the main section, I chose the section element over article.
-There is much information on documentation and guidelines online, I chose the section element following advice I received during instruction.
+There is much information on documentation and guidelines online, I chose the section element for the main content following advice I received during instruction.
+I used the article element in the aside section just to try something different.

 ## User Story

 AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our site is optimized for search engines
+I WANT a codebase that follows accessibility standards SO THAT our site is optimized for search engines.

 ## Acceptance Criteria